-Bahrain Jails Two Pro-Democracy Activists, Revokes their Citizenship
+Bahrain Jails Two Pro-Democracy Activists, Revokes Their Citizenship

 The Military High Court found the defendants guilty of “forming a terror cell, attempting to assassinate Commander-in-Chief Field Marshal Sheikh Khalifa bin Ahmed Al Khalifah and committing other acts of terror.”

-The trial is the first of its kind since constitutional amendments were passed allowing military courts to try civilians accused of threatening the security of the state.
+The trial was the first of its kind since constitutional amendments were passed allowing military courts to try civilians accused of threatening the security of the state.

 Thousands of anti-regime protesters have held demonstrations in Bahrain on an almost daily basis ever since a popular uprising began in the country in mid-February 2011.